 - Generate creative ideas for writers to take advantage of.

-- Download AI generated graphics and pictures to enhance the text
+- Download AI generated graphics and pictures to enhance text

-- While you are writing, if you are writing while using platforms such as Grammarly, Google or WordPress is that miraculously grammatrical and spelling corrections pop-up in the text that you can accept or reject, without having to go elsewhere on the Internet to access the information you need; as if you had an assistant sitting right beside you as you write.
+- While you are writing, and using platforms such as Grammarly, Google or WordPress; miraculously grammatrical and spelling corrections pop-up in the text that you can accept or reject, without having to go elsewhere on the Internet to access the information you need; as if you had an assistant sitting right beside you as you write.

 These are just a few of the tools that can assist writers, editors and academics in general and the wonderful thing about such programmes is that they are often provided FREE!

-Another fantastic result we have observed about the advances of AI technology is that, contrary to popular belief that human creativity is disappearing due to AI advancement, we have noticed an upsurge in people who have been inspired to write more; particularly among the youth.
+One fantastic result we observed is that, contrary to popular belief that human creativity is disappearing due to AI advancement, we recently noticed an upsurge in people who have been inspired to write more; particularly among the youth.

-Another thing about AI is that there are now literally thousands of opportunities for you the witer, to monetise you literary output to create wealth!
+Another thing about AI is that there are now literally thousands of opportunities for you the writer, to monetise you literary output to create wealth!

-The other aspect about all this is that; for the foreseeably future, no computer programmes will be able to take over human creativity; so, during our lifetimes at least, no one in academically inclined fields will lose their jobs.
+The other aspect about all this is that; for the foreseeably future, we believe that no computer programmes will be able to take over human creativity; so, during our lifetimes at least, no one in academically inclined fields will lose their jobs.

 The trick is to work hand-in-hand with computer and AI technology to produce better outcomes for all.